 3. The type of work being done has changed.

-Mechanics must understand the different systems and software and use them efficiently.
+Technicians must understand the different systems and software and use them efficiently.
 They need an understanding of the programming and diagnostic procedures to make many repairs.

 A lot of the electrical systems mechanics work on are on digital.
 Some run on different voltages, from very low to dangerously high, and you must know how to test them and what to look for.